Donda West: Early life and career

-West was tasked with a mission to battle dropout and illiteracy rates, while partnering with community organizations to provide underprivileged youth access to music education.
+West worked to address dropout and illiteracy rates, while partnering with community organizations to provide underprivileged youth access to music education.
 The Foundation's first initiative, Loop Dreams, challenged at-risk students to learn how to write and produce music while simultaneously improving their academic skills.
 In 2007, the foundation partnered with Strong American Schools as part of their "Ed in '08" campaign.
 In 2008, the foundation was renamed to the Dr. Donda West Foundation following her death.
 The Dr. Donda West Foundation was committed to providing high-quality programs in partnership with community organizations such as Challengers Boys & Girls Club in South Central Los Angeles, California.
 The foundation ceased operations in 2011.

 Death

 On November 10, 2007, Donda West died at age 58.
 In January 2008, the Los Angeles County coroner's office said that she had died of coronary artery disease and multiple post-operative factors from cosmetic surgery.
 Authorities in Los Angeles launched an investigation into her death after learning the doctor who operated on her, Jan Adams, had convictions for alcohol-related offenses and at least two major malpractice settlements.

-Kanye played his first concert following her funeral at The O_{2} Arena in London on November 22.
-He dedicated a performance of "Hey Mama", as well as a cover of Journey's "Don't Stop Believin'," to his mother, and did so on all other dates of his Glow in the Dark Tour.
+During Kanye's first concert following her funeral (performed at The O_{2} Arena in London on November 22), he dedicated a performance of "Hey Mama", as well as a cover of Journey's "Don't Stop Believin'," to his mother, and did so on all other dates of his Glow in the Dark Tour.
 She was posthumously featured and referenced on multiple songs in Kanye's 2021 namesake studio album for her, Donda.